Ain't in It for My Health

 Ain't in It for My Health is the second studio album by American country music artist Zach Top.
-The album was released on August 29, 2025, via Leo33.
-It was produced by Carson Chamberlain.
+The album was released on August 29, 2025 under the record label Leo33 and was produced by Carson Chamberlain.
+It was preceded by two singles, "Good Times & Tan Lines" and "South of Sanity".
+Top promoted the album both through supporting Dierks Bentley's Broken Branches Tour and his own headlining Cold Beer & Country Music Tour.

-The 15-track record follows Top's breakthrough debut album, Cold Beer & Country Music, and continues his reputation as a leading figure in the neo-traditional country revival.
-Blending elements of bluegrass, 1970s countrypolitan polish, and 1990s honky-tonk, the album features the lead single "Good Times & Tan Lines" and ballads such as "South of Sanity" and "When You See Me".

-Upon release, the album received generally positive reviews from critics, with praise for Top's traditionalist approach and vocal authenticity, though some noted its adherence to familiar country frameworks.
+The album received generally positive reviews from music critics, who praised Top's continued neotraditional country sound while noting a more relaxed, lighthearted tone compared to his debut album.
+It debuted at number 11 on the Billboard 200 and charted in Australia, Canada, and the United Kingdom.

+Ain't in It for My Health won the inaugural Grammy Award for Best Traditional Country Album at the 68th Annual Grammy Awards.

 Background and recording

-Following the breakout success of Top's debut album, Cold Beer & Country Music, which earned an ACM Album of the Year nomination and spawned hits such as "I Never Lie" and "Use Me", Top quickly became one of the most talked-about new artists in country music.
-His success was further cemented by winning ACM New Male Artist of the Year and the MusicRow Discovery Artist of the Year, as well as receiving a CMA New Artist of the Year nomination.

-Top's sophomore album, Ain't in It for My Health, was first announced on June 9, 2025, when he debuted its lead single, "Good Times & Tan Lines", live on the main stage at CMA Fest at Nissan Stadium in Nashville.
+The album was first announced on June 9, 2025, when Top debuted its lead single, "Good Times & Tan Lines," live on the main stage at CMA Fest at Nissan Stadium in Nashville.
 The song was released immediately following the performance and accompanied by the announcement of the new album.
 On social media, Top confirmed, "The subtle hints and cryptic announcements are over...
 'Ain't In It For My Health' will be out 8/29."

 Top reunites on this album with Carson Chamberlain, and many of Top's previous co-writers, including Tim Nichols, Wyatt McCubbin, Paul Overstreet, and Mark Nesler, who were included on Top's previous album, Cold Beer & Country Music.
-While his debut album leaned heavily into traditional honky-tonk and bluegrass influences, Ain't in It for My Health is reportedly more relaxed in tone, featuring sun-soaked imagery and nods to Jimmy Buffett-style escapism, as heard in the lead single and teased tracks like "Flip-Flop."
+While his debut album leaned heavily into traditional honky-tonk and bluegrass influences, Ain't in It for My Health is reportedly more relaxed in tone, featuring sun-soaked imagery and nods to Jimmy Buffett-style escapism, as heard in the lead single and tracks like "Flip--Flop."

-When crafting the album, Top admitted he felt pressure to prove he was not a one-hit wonder.
-He described the feeling of nerves about the "sophomore slump," but said the reception of his first record assured him that staying true to his musical instincts was enough.
-Ten of the album's 15 songs were written before the release of Cold Beer & Country Music, with an additional five added during the early 2025 recording sessions.